offen/offen/docs/running-offen/configuring-the-application.md

 No default value.

 A Base64 encoded secret that is used for signing cookies.
-Ideally, it is of 16 bytes length.
-If this is not set, a random value will be created at application startup.
-This means that an application restart would invalidate all existing sessions.
+Ideally, it is of 16 bytes length. **If this is not set, a random value will be created at application startup**.
+This means that **an application restart would invalidate all existing sessions**.
 If you do not want this behavior, populate this value.

 ---